Your Search for Satisfaction

 Look back over your answers in part 1 and look for highlights to share.
 You will not necessarily use everything from part 1.
 Just pick the highlights.

 Read the following tips on how to tell a good story.
-Then write out your first draft and post your story to your blog.
+Then write out your first draft.
+This is what you will workshop later.

 We have a lot to learn from not just the truths in His stories, but also how He told his stories.
 His stories were just a few minutes in length.
 He used common words and language.
 He jumped right into the story just the right amount of context to get into the main idea of the story.
 Jesus did not include unnecessary or boring context in his story.